1972 Grand Prix motorcycle racing season: Season summary

+Giacomo Agostini (1) in action during the 1972 350cc Dutch TT.

-Another year, another championship for Giacomo Agostini, claiming a record 11 victories to take his seventh consecutive 500cc crown for MV Agusta.
-Things were tighter in the 350cc class with Jarno Saarinen giving Agostini a strong challenge by winning three races, including a victory at the German Grand Prix held at the daunting Nürburgring race track, where Saarinen defeated Agostini for the first time in a head-to-head race.
-Saarinen also scored a double victory at the Czechoslovak Grand Prix with victories in both the 250cc and 350cc classes.
-The threat from Saarinen's two stroke Yamaha was so strong that the previously dominant MV Agusta factory was forced to produce a new 350cc motorcycle for Agostini.
+The 350 class proved to be more of a challenge for Agostini where he faced strong opposition from Yamaha rider, Jarno Saarinen.
+At the season-opening German Grand Prix held at the daunting Nürburgring race track, Saarinen defeated Agostini for the first time in a head-to-head race.
+It also marked the first time that Agostini had lost a race since the 1967 Canadian Grand Prix.
+Saarinen also won the 350cc French Grand Prix and scored a double victory at the Czechoslovak Grand Prix with victories in both the 250cc and 350cc classes.
+Agostini would eventually prevail to clinch the 350 title with six victories however, the threat from Saarinen's two stroke Yamaha was so strong that the previously dominant MV Agusta factory was forced to produce a new 350cc motorcycle for Agostini.